-We decided that the original bus handle on the side and rear doors were very ugly and not secure at all.
+We decided that the original bus handle on the side and rear doors were ugly and not secure.
 You could lock the two doors but only by using a pin from the inside.
 Having the convenience to lock and unlock the doors from the outside was a necessity.
-Check out this tutorial on how to add more Door Insulation while you have it apart.
+Check out this tutorial on how to add more Insulation while the door is apart.

 Start by taking all of the screws out of the original latch and sliding the mechanism off.